loganbecker2/DS202-FinalProject-DataDynamos/README.md

 skewed right.
 This means while on average there may be older players recovering quickly from injuries, there is also a significant proportion of players who experience longer recovery times.
-This trend is shown for all age groups (mean \> median) which tells us in all age groups there are some injuries that are extremely long to recover from.
+This trend is shown for all age groups which tells us in all age groups there are some injuries that are extremely long to recover from.
 This trend is mostly profound in the 36-40 year old age group.

 ## Look at injuries over time 2010 - 2022